adcanis/rock-paper-scissors/README.md

 # rock-paper-scissors
-the Odin project, rock paper scissors task
+This is my first attempt implementing javascript as per the Odin Prpject foundations.